 The respondent may invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called.

-The university may present witnesses as well as question those presented by the respondent and will notify the respondent of invited witnesses.
+The university may present witnesses, question those presented by the respondent and will notify the respondent of invited witnesses.

 Respondents may also invite up to three character witnesses to submit written statements for the hearing body’s review.
-A character witness is considered to be a person who attests to another's moral conduct and reputation.
+A character witness is a person who attests to another's moral conduct and reputation.
 Character witness statements will only be considered during sanctioning process if a violation is found.

 Expert witnesses are not permitted.
 In cases requiring special expertise, the hearing body may appoint individuals with appropriate expertise to serve as consultants to the hearing body.
 The consultant may be present and provide information as called upon during the hearing but will not vote.